Marilyn Moore Middle School and Copple Family YMCA

 Central Nebraska Regional Airport – Grand Island, NE

-The Central Nebraska Regional Airport New Passenger Terminal project located in Grand Island, Nebraska began in October 2014 and was completed in February 2016.
-The new 34,000 square foot terminal, with two gates, is designed to accommodate 120,000 annual passengers.
+The Central Nebraska Regional Airport New Passenger Terminal project located in Grand Island, Nebraska features a new 34,000 square foot terminal, with two gates, designed to accommodate 120,000 annual passengers.
 The terminal has open sightlines that provide travelers with a visual connection to all aspects of the airport experience.
-Many of the interior walls are glass to allow a line of vision from ticketing, security, restrooms, baggage claim, and exit lanes.
+Many of the interior walls are glass to allow a line of vision from ticketing, security, restrooms, baggage claim and exit lanes.
 The project was designed for growth and sustainability.
 Resembling the Platte River, the terrazzo flooring showcases the region’s character and helps guide passengers through the terminal.
 The project also added the airport’s first passenger boarding bridge and additional parking spaces.
 The exterior of the building features an aesthetically pleasing glu-lam canopy and the building’s saw-tooth roof allows natural light to stream in with minimal heat gain.
 New technology and modern finishes make the airport a convenient and ideal choice for passengers anywhere in the region.

 University of Nebraska Lincoln – Lincoln, NE

-The 4H building renovation includes a new conference center for Nebraska Innovation Campus with a 400 seat auditorium, conference break out rooms and ball room.
+The 4H Building renovation includes a new conference center for Nebraska Innovation Campus with a 400 seat auditorium, conference break out rooms and ballroom.
 Leasable office space is also available in the building.
-The existing 70,000 sf building is two stories tall.
+The existing 70,000 square feet building is two stories tall.
 The original high bay trusses were restored and became a feature of the conference space.
 Exterior renovation of the building included tuck pointing and cleaning of the original brick masonry, window replacement that is respectful of the original design and new roofing.

-Connected to the former 4H building via a two story link is the new, three story NIC office building that includes approximately 80,000 sf of office lease space as well as 3,000 sf in retail space on the first level.
+Connected to the former 4H building via a two-story link is the new, three-story NIC office building that includes approximately 80,000 square feet of office lease space as well as 3,000 square feet in retail space on the first level.

-An open plaza is located between the two buildings and serves as the heart of the entire Innovation Campus and the home for outdoor concerts, gatherings and overflow conference space.
+An open plaza is located between the two buildings and serves as the heart of the entire Innovation Campus and the home for outdoor concerts, gatherings and overflow conference space located in Lincoln, Nebraska

 City of Lincoln – Lincoln, NE

-The park features a meandering waterway with numerous crossings and serves as a flood control tool.
-It also features public art, three fountains, a large plaza, a scenic overlook, an amphitheater with seating for 200, a playground, and paved trails that connect to the city’s existing system.
-The plaza stretches over three blocks and offers amenities for festivals such as restrooms, seating, audio and power sources, recycling/trash receptacles, and lighting.
-Sustainable elements include water conserving nozzles and LED lights in fountains, photovoltaic cells to power lighting, and permeable pavers and Silva cells to manage runoff and support street-side trees.
+The Antelope Valley Union Park Plaza features a meandering waterway with numerous crossings and serves as a flood control tool for Lincoln, Nebraska.
+It also features public art, three fountains, a large plaza, a scenic overlook, an amphitheater with seating for 200, a playground and paved trails that connect to the city’s existing system.
+The plaza stretches over three blocks and offers amenities for festivals such as restrooms, seating, audio and power sources, recycling/trash receptacles and lighting.
+Sustainable elements include water conserving nozzles and LED lights in fountains, photovoltaic cells to power lighting and permeable pavers as well as Silva cells to manage runoff and support street-side trees.

 Lincoln, NE 68512